ohnosequences/ohnosequences.github.com/source/_posts/2014-05-18-typed-property-graphs-in-java.markdown

 - `r` is `oneToMany` means `in(r)` returns one rel, `out(r)` returns a list
 - `manyToOne` means `in(r)` returns a list, `out(r)` one rel

-And this is basically all for now; below there's a self-contained example for a model declaration with just users, twits and a "user twitted twit" relationship.
+And this is basically all for now; below there's a self-contained example for a model declaration with just users, twits and a "user twitted twit" relationship, in all its glory type parameter abundance:

 ``` java
 import com.ohnosequences.typedGraphs.*;